Welcome to the Third Grade

 The students will review the following chapters:

-Students will understand and learn how to write a good description.
+Students will understand and learn how to write a good personal letter.

 We will review geography skills; using globes, using maps and different kinds of maps.